publiclab/publiclab-archive/notes/bsugar/03-02-2019/how-do-i-interpret-the-relationship-between-the-schema-rb-file-and-the-models.md

 ---
-title: "How do I interpret the relationship between the schema.rb file and the models?"\ntagnames: 'visualization, code, answered, question:website, programming'
+title: "How do I interpret the relationship between the schema.rb file and the models?"

+tagnames: 'visualization, code, answered, question:website, programming'
 author: bsugar
 path: /notes/bsugar/03-02-2019/how-do-i-interpret-the-relationship-between-the-schema-rb-file-and-the-models.md
 nid: 18446